-These easy Red Wine Braised Short Ribs with Parsnip Celery Root Puree are a delicious and comforting winter dinner that’s gluten free, Paleo friendly and perfect for a cozy night in.
+These Red Wine Braised Short Ribs with Parsnip Celery Root Puree are a delicious and comforting winter dinner that’s easy to make and perfect for a cozy night in.

 For the Short Ribs: